How to Create a Pivot Table In a Few Clicks

 - The aggregated values we want to see in the individual cells are hours spent on projects.

 This is all it takes to create a nice pivot table.

 Now, we can extend it a bit.
 For example we would like to see how many hours employees worked on those projects in any given month.

-- We add the date in the columns.
+- First, we add the date in the columns.

-- We do not want to see every single day, we rather want to see them aggregated by months.
+- Of course we do not want to see every single day, we’d rather want to see them aggregated by months.

-- We first want to see the months and then projects, so we change the order by a drag of a mouse.
+- Then, we want to see the months first and then projects, so we change the order by a drag of a mouse.

-- We do not need summary of individual projects anymore, so we switch them off.
+- Finally, we do not need summary of individual projects anymore, so we switch them off.